mitodl/mit_lti_flask_sample/docs/tutorial.rst

 Use the LTI sample on the local server in a course
 --------------------------------------------------

-The following section illustrates the steps for modifying the edX Demo course to use the LTI sample.
+The following section illustrates the steps for creating and edX course to use the LTI sample.
 Other LTI consumers will have a similar process.

 Reference: `http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html <http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html>`_

-In edX Studio you will use the LTI Sample the ``edX Demonstration Course`` that appears on your ``My Courses`` page.
+In edX Studio you will use the LTI Sample in a new course.

+    On the My Courses page  click the ``+ New Course`` button.
+    In the Create a New Course form fill out the fields.

-    Click on the ``edX Demonstration Course Demo_Course``
+    Click on ``Settings->Advanced Setting``

-    Navigate to ``Settings\Advanced Settings`` and enter these

-        Add the following to the course advanced settings.
-These values let edX know that your course will use the "lti_starx_add_demo:__consumer_key__:__lti_secret__" password to access the LTI Sample.
+    In Manual Policy Definition add the following:
         ======================= ========================
         Keys                    Values
         ======================= ========================